railsuser2014/openobject-doc-book-en/source/book/6/index.rst

  These two chapters are about selling and purchasing products and services.

-.. todo:: Give it more than this!
+.. todo:: Give it more description than this!

 .. toctree::